fredbi/go-experiments/go-openapi/README.md

 The `go-openapi` project was designed as a toolkit rather than a framework.

 The project provides basic tooling, holding as little opinion as possible, which allows scaffolding custom solutions based on the OpenAPI standard.
 The `go-openapi` repos have never been intended to expose a turnkey, out-of-the-box universal framework.
 Well, overall we have kept this compass, even though there are a few departures from this concept, such as:

-* the `runtime` component has grown too much into a hard-to-maintain monolithic middleware (see below [runtime](#runtime)
+* the `runtime` component has grown too much into a hard-to-maintain monolithic middleware (see below [runtime](#runtime))
 * customizing `go-swagger` is hard
 * using custom `format`s (e.g. custom `strfmt` types) is hard

-The main problem I see with this approach, which I've totally supported so far, is that it tends to result in a project where experts talk to experts only.
+The main problem I see with this approach, which I've largely supported so far, is that it tends to result in a project where experts talk to experts only.
-Many less experienced developers have been struggling.
+Many less experienced developers have been struggling with our code base.
+Sadly, we missed a lot of contributions because of this.
+Simplification has become an acute challenge.
+This is true for our codebase in general, our package APIs as well as our user interfaces (CLI, documentation).

+#### Approach to refactoring

-Essentially, there are a lot of jewels here and there.
-What I'd like to do (and am currently doing on some parts) is to split apart a lot of those.
+There are a lot of jewels here and there.
+What I'd like to do is to split them apart.
+I am currently working at "salvaging" a few such nice bits of code by refactoring actions.
+A humble improvement, but hopefully it could help in a future more ambitious endeavor.

 Since keeping backward compatibility is important, this is primarily achieved by moving various sub-packages into modules.

-This would lead to either new go-openapi repos or muti-modules mono-repos with the existing ones (ex: `swag` or `strfmt`).
+This would eventually lead to either new go-openapi repos or muti-modules mono-repos with the existing ones (ex: `swag` or `strfmt`).

-I am currently working at "salvaging" a few such nice bits of code by refactoring actions.
-A humble improvement, but hopefully it could help in some future, more ambitious endeavor.
+This is a non-destructive action to preserve and maintain some features.
+This is no silver bullet and nothing major will ever come from this.

 ### json